-- Established cross paths in CBD arcade and some unique alleyways

-- Character and Opportunity of existing

-- Stafford St Character important (i.e. Verandas)

-- Open space more likely to be courtyard - not on Stafford St

-- Drill Hall possible long term opportunity.
-Could tie into context and leave for future project.

-- More sustainable option to keep building.

-- Is there a potential route?
-Yes, connection from Council from Landing Services makes sense.

-- External / internal space good idea

-- Site Location is bookend to town

-- Town becoming more compact.

-- Lacking good facilities for functions / meetings / catered events.

-- Multi-use everyday of the week.

-- Multi purpose for conferences etc

-- Catering facility really important.

-- Activity every day.

-- City Hub strategy Plan- tie in with this - not developed fully yet - currently being developed.
-Co-ordination with this

-- Keep conversation open.

-- Key drivers for Hub strategy?
+- Established cross paths in CBD arcade and some unique alleyways - Character and Opportunity of existing spaces - Stafford St Character important (i.e. \ Verandas) - Open space more likely to be courtyard - not on Stafford St - Drill Hall possible long term \ opportunity.
+Could tie into context and leave for future project. - More sustainable option to keep building. - Is there a potential route?
+Yes, connection from Council from Landing - Services makes sense. - External / internal space - good idea - Site Location is bookend to town - Town becoming more compact. - Lacking good facilities for functions / meetings / catered events. - Multi-use everyday of the week. - Groups can come in to cater their own events. - Multi purpose for conferences etc - Catering facility really important. - Activity every day. - City Hub strategy Plan- tie in with this - not developed fully yet - currently being developed.
+Co-ordination with this critical. - Keep conversation open. - Key drivers for Hub strategy? - Space between buildings are key activities, places to site away from traffic

-- Space between buildings are key activities, places to site away from traffic (will also be some car-parking).
+(will also be some car-parking).

-- Accessible for disabled and elderly - important (high proportion of population).

-- Parking council CBD strategy not started yet.
-Will be an issue.

-- Western side? - Theatre Royal is effectively Timaru "Town Hall" - has that civic function. - Civic Space.
+- Accessible for disabled and elderly - important (high proportion of population). - Parking council CBD strategy not started vet.
+Will be an issue. - Western side? - Theatre Royal is effectively Timaru "Town Hall" - has that civic function. - Civic Space.
 Fit for multi-purpose. - Orientation of site allows for good daylight access.
-We are in control of northern boundary. - Weather protected outdoor areas - Heritage Values Excelsior Hotel facade main value - Nigel - Heritage not freezing in time bring uses What is number of performances to old buildings
+We are in control of northern boundary. - Weather protected outdoor areas - Heritage Values Excelsior Hotel facade main value - Nigel - Heritage not freezing in time bring uses to old buildings

-Wednesday, 21 October 2020 South Canterbury Chamber of
+Wednesday, 21 October 2020 South Canterbury Chamber of Commerce